poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ## DEs vs WMs
-Even though I use i3 I believe that tiling window managers are hugely overrated for most people use-cases and they only use it because either their favourite internet celebrity uses them or their friend group does so.
+Even though I use i3 I believe that tiling window managers are hugely overrated for most people's use-cases and they only use it because either their favourite internet celebrity uses them or their friend group does so.
 The reason I use i3 is because I want to have an easily configurable setup, where you have everything in one file you can copy